-- a.
-Parent makes a written request to the school Principal to transfer their child(ren) to another teacher (must be in the same grade level and/or course); Prior to principal consideration, a parent teacher conference must take place; - b.
-The Principal considers the request and notifies the parent within two weeks.
-The Principal must consider: - i.
-Class size - ii.
-Grade and course - iii.
-Any variable that would impact the student or class that is being considered (ex., discipline issues, teacher input) - c.
-If approved, parent and teacher are notified;

-- d.
-If not approved, parent is notified with explanation given. - e.
-Consistent with School Board rules and in accordance with state statute (1012.28(5)F.S.), the Superintendent has designated the principal of the school as the final authority in the placement of students in a program(s) or classes.
+- Parent makes a written request to the school Principal to transfer their child(ren) to another teacher (must be in the same grade level and/or course); Prior to principal consideration, a parent teacher conference must take place; - The Principal considers the request and notifies the parent within two weeks.
+The Principal must consider: - Class size - Grade and course - Any variable that would impact the student or class that is being considered (ex., discipline issues, teacher input) - If approved, parent and teacher are notified; - If not approved, parent is notified with explanation given. - Consistent with School Board rules and in accordance with state statute (1012.28(5)F.S.), the Superintendent has designated the principal of the school as the final authority in the placement of students in a program(s) or classes.

-II.-ELEMENTARY INSTRUCTION
+ELEMENTARY INSTRUCTION

-A.-PHYSICAL EDUCATION AND RECESS
+PHYSICAL EDUCATION AND RECESS